glyfish/glyfish.github.io/_drafts/bivariate_normal_distribution.md

 In the first step the {% katex %}u{% endkatex %} dependence is factored out for evaluation of the integral over {% katex %}v{% endkatex %}.
 The next step completes the square of the exponential followed by also factoring the introduced {% katex %}u{% endkatex %}
-term outside the {% katex %}v{% endkatex %} integral, which is followed by simplification of the
+term from the {% katex %}v{% endkatex %} integral.
+This is followed by simplification of the
 {% katex %}u{% endkatex %} exponential argument.
 Finally, the integral over
 {% katex %}v{% endkatex %} is evaluated yielding a
 {% katex %}\textbf{Normal}(\mu_{u}, \sigma_{u}){% endkatex %} distribution.
 Similarly,